PhD, Northwestern University, Evanston, IL

 Information for CHEM131/CHEM132 students

 Dr. Hayes' research activities include the synthesis and analysis of dendrimers which are highly functional polymers with many new properties for medicine, materials, and modern technology.
-These modern marvels of nanometer dimensions may change the way treatment and diagnostic molecules are administered to improve safety and efficacy.
+These modern marvels of nanometer dimension may change the way treatment and diagnostic molecules are administered to improve safety and efficacy.
 He has involved many undergraduates in his research since 2009 thanks to the Andrews University Undergraduate Research Scholarship program.
 Dr. Hayes also helps to manage Andrews ChemServices (www.andrewschemservices.com) which manufactures and sells PAMAM Starburst Dendrimers to research scientists around the world.

 Dr. Hayes is also using absorption and emission spectroscopies to characterize and analyze a variety of chemicals and chemical processes.
 These include the analysis of heavy metals in hair, food, and water.
 His research group utlilizes the following equipment in his research: Perkin Elmer 8000 ICP-OES, Cary Eclipse, and Cary-5000 along with an Agilent 1260 HPLC for analyzing a wide variety of materials.